Note: This post may contain affiliate links. Please see my disclosure page for more details.

 You end at the top of a mountain with views of the three of the tallest peaks in the Jungfrau region – Eiger, Mönch, and Jungfrau herself.
 The three mountains on one side; the lakes on the other… is this any wonder it’s one of the most scenic places in Switzerland?

 Up at the top, you can enjoy a ton of different hiking trails of mild to moderate difficulty.
 There’s a kiosk selling surprisingly affordably priced coffee, wine, and beer, as well as a restaurant if you really feel like splashing out and getting fancy.
+But still, you’ll enjoy relative peace and quiet, as this scenic train in Switzerland is not super well known, making it one of off the beaten path Switzerland’s best hidden gems.

 The best part?
 A return trip to Schynige Platte is 100% included on your Swiss Travel Pass, making it one of the best places to visit in Switzerland in the summer.